jadametz/README/First1on1.md

 __How can I help you when you're grumpy?__

-> Talking about something else is usually a good place to start.
+> Taking an action item to set something in motion that aims to improve or fix what I'm grumpy about.

 ## Feedback & Recognition